seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 Too late? why, no; I, that do speak a word.
 May call it back again.
 Well, believe this,
-No ceremony that to great ones ’longs,
+No ceremony that to great ones 'longs,
-Not the king’s crown, nor the deputed sword,
+Not the king's crown, nor the deputed sword,
-The marshal’s truncheon, nor the judge’s robe,
+The marshal's truncheon, nor the judge's robe,
 Become them with one half so good a grace
 As mercy does.
 If he had been as you and you as he,